Jamonygr/azure-landing-zone-lab/wiki/README.md

 # Azure Landing Zone Lab documentation

 Azure Landing Zone Lab is a hands-on, Terraform-first walkthrough of the Cloud Adoption Framework hub-and-spoke design.
-It is written for people who want to see the moving parts of an Azure landing zone without needing to be Terraform experts.
-Follow these articles in order and you will understand what deploys, why it matters, and which switches you can safely toggle.
+It follows a **5-pillar architecture** (Networking, Identity, Governance, Security, Management) that maps directly to CAF best practices.
+This documentation is written for people who want to see the moving parts of an Azure landing zone without needing to be Terraform experts.

 ## Who this is for